port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/advanced.md

 - Default: `false` (disabled)
 - Use case: Creation of missing related Port entities.
 For example:
-  - Creation of related entity that has no matching resource kind in K8s, like `cluster`.
+  - Creation of related entity that has no matching resource kind in K8s, like `cluster`;
   - Creation of an entity and its related entity, even though the related entity doesn't exist yet in Port.

 </TabItem>